DeepDiveInteractive/PrivacyPolicy/README.md

 Sharing Information with Third Parties

-Anthony Berlin does not sell, rent or lease its customer lists to third parties.
+Deep Dive Interactive does not sell, rent or lease its customer lists to third parties.
- Anthony Berlin may share data with trusted partners to help perform statistical analysis, send you email or postal mail, provide customer support, or arrange for deliveries.
-All such third parties are prohibited from using your personal information except to provide these services to Anthony Berlin, and they are required to maintain the confidentiality of your information.
+ Deep Dive Interactive may share data with trusted partners to help perform statistical analysis, send you email or postal mail, provide customer support, or arrange for deliveries.
+All such third parties are prohibited from using your personal information except to provide these services to Deep Dive Interactive, and they are required to maintain the confidentiality of your information.
-Anthony Berlin may disclose your personal information, without notice, if required to do so by law or in the good faith belief that such action is necessary to: (a) conform to the edicts of the law or comply with legal process served on Anthony Berlin or the site; (b) protect and defend the rights or property of Anthony Berlin; and/or (c) act under exigent circumstances to protect the personal safety of users of Anthony Berlin, or the public.
+Deep Dive Interactive may disclose your personal information, without notice, if required to do so by law or in the good faith belief that such action is necessary to: (a) conform to the edicts of the law or comply with legal process served on Deep Dive Interactive or the site; (b) protect and defend the rights or property of Deep Dive Interactive; and/or (c) act under exigent circumstances to protect the personal safety of users of Deep Dive Interactive, or the public.

 Right to Deletion